ghobson2013/txhighway/tasks.md

 Development
 ===

-- [ ] JS bug - Revisit tab after a while and a batch of BCH cruise by
+- [ ] JS bug - Animation pauses when window looses focus.
+Destroy vehicles to prevent pile up on focus.
+- [ ] Prevent BCH vehicle collisions (if BCH tx come close to and RNG puts them in same lane - allows for more tx)
 - [ ] Setup popup for when blocks are found "xx BCH/BTC transactions have confirmed arrival"
 - [ ] Use average confirmation time to arrival
 - [ ] Options (Mute/Hide overlays)